To access a Kubernetes cluster, an endpoint and some credentials are needed.

 Similarly, if the libraries are installed and needed, but their credentials are not desired, the rudimentary login functions can be used directly:

 import kopf @kopf.on.login() def login_fn(**kwargs): return kopf.login_with_service_account(**kwargs) or kopf.login_with_kubeconfig(**kwargs)

 Internally, all the credentials are gathered from all the active handlers (either the declared ones or all the fallback piggybacking ones) in no particular order, and are fed into a vault.

 The Kubernetes API calls then use random credentials from that vault.
+The credentials that have reached their expiration are ignored and removed.
 If the API call fails with an HTTP 401 error, these credentials are marked invalid, excluded from further use, and the next random credentials are tried.

 When the vault is fully depleted, it freezes all the API calls and triggers the login handlers for re-authentication.
 Only the new credentials are used.
 The credentials, which previously were known to be invalid, are ignored to prevent a permanent never-ending re-authentication loop.

 There is no validation of credentials by making fake API calls.
 Instead, the real API calls validate the credentials by using them and reporting them back to the vault as invalid (or keeping them as valid), potentially causing new re-authentication activities.